 Ok, Ireland is an island, but it’s still part of Europe.
 Comparing to other capitals, you may find Dublin small and quiet.
 That’s because they don’t allow tall buildings to be built, the tallest is 67m high.
 But this kind of city gives a different and new feeling.

 Take care when crossing the street, they drive on the left side and rent a bike to explore.
 Take an umbrella with you no matter what.
 Enjoy a 1 day trip to the cliffs.
+Many day trips are offered by the tour agencies, I recommend going to Northen Ireland, to see the Giant’s Causeway.
+I LOVEED IT.
+Although it was raining like it was the end of the world.

 Yes, the over touristic city in Italy, Venice.
 Sometimes I wonder if it will sink faster under the weight of all the tourists seeking this different, full of gondolas place.